Bobbychau/polygon-module-3/README.md

 By running this script, you will deploy the Verifier contract and verify the proof against the circuit, ensuring the correctness of your implementation.

-You can also use the command `npx hardhat run scripts/deploy.ts --network mumbai` to execute the deployment on polygon chain using polygon mumbai network.
+You can also use the command `npx hardhat run scripts/deploy.ts --network amoy` to execute the deployment on polygon chain using polygon amoy network.